biinci/PixelAnimator/README.md

 1. Add the PixelAnimator component:
    - Attach to a GameObject with a SpriteRenderer
    - Assign the SpriteRenderer to the component's reference
-   - Assign a PixelAnimationController containing your animations
+   - Assign a PixelAnimationGroup containing your animations

 2. When the PixelAnimator initializes:
    - It loads animation preferences